SimonRafferty/Td5-Diagnostic-App/README.md

 An OBD2 Scanner has become an essential part of most vehicle owners toolkit.
 However, if you own a Land Rover Td5, your options are limited & expensive!

 NanoCom from BlackBox Solutions is the go-to for most people - but it is rather expensive.
 If you want to re-map your engine, it's good value - but I suspect many users just want to be able to read live data, read and clear Diagnostic Trouble Codes (DTC's).
-For any other vehicle, a simple ELM327 scanner and a phone app will cost peanuts - but no such, low cost, device exists for Td5 owners.
-My intention with this project is to provide an option.
+For any other vehicle, a simple ELM327 scanner and a phone app will costs next to nothing - but Td5 owners have to fork out £600+ for NanoCom.
+My intention with this project is to provide a lower cost option.
+One that I can leave in the Land Rover without having to worry that it will get wet / damaged / stolen.

 Along with the linked hardware (A K-Line Interface + ESP32S3), this emulates an ELM327 scanner when plugged into a Td5 Engine.
 Use an app such as 'EOBD-Facile', connected via bluetooth low energy (BLE).
 Unfortunately, it is not compatible with Torque which only uses Bluetooth 3 & that's not available on an ESP32S3.